tomiGoljevscek/Oxide.Docs/source/includes/rust/plugin_basics.md

 class PluginName:
     def __init__(self):
         self.Title = "Title of Plugin"
-        self.Description = "This is what my plugin does" self.Author = "Your Name"
+        self.Description = "This is what the plugin does" self.Author = "Your Name"
         self.Version = V(0, 1, 0)
-        self.ResourceId = 681
+        self.ResourceId = 714

     # This is where your plugin will do its magic
 ```